DavidykZhao/test_package/README.md

-# Test_lib introduction page
+# Yikai package introduction page
-> This is a test repo to familiar myself with nvdev functions

-This file will become your README and also the index of your documentation.
+> This is a a repo about useful functions Yikai has created or collected for more convenient personal use.
+If you have questions please contact Yikai for further details.

 ## Install

-`pip install your_project_name`
+`pip install yikai-package`

-## How to use

-Fill me in please!
-Don't forget code examples:

-- test 1
-- test2
-- test 3
+More functions are being added to the package
+For docs, please visit `ykzhao.com/test_package/`